The whole team are active in ensuring that all older patients registered have access to any support and guidance that they need.

 What SUNNY MEED has done and is doing to help improve the health of the older generation:

-Appointed Holly and Dr Sara Gil Rivas as "Champions" for older people's health.
+Appointed all STAFF MEMBERS as "Champions" for older people's health.

 - Built up excellent communication with teams who also look after older patients: Bedser hub, Age UK, District Nurses and Action for Carers.